mohnalkhateeb/reading-notes-ma/read04a.md

       * Boolean is a true or false

   - A variable name in JavaScript
       1- must be started with a letter.
-      2- can contain letters,numbers, dollar sign ($), or an underscore (_) Note that you must not use a dash(-) or a period (.) in a variable name.

-  - A variable name in JavaScript
-      1- must be started with a letter.